Azure/ResourceModules/docs/wiki/ModulesUsage.md

   '10.0.0.0/16'
 ]

 @description('Optional.
-An Array of subnets to deploy to the Virtual Network.') param subnets array = [
+An Array of subnets to deploy to the Virual Network.') param subnets array = [
   {
     name: 'PrimarySubnet'